What Every New Soap Opera Lover Should Know Before Tuning In

 Nobody goes to the bathroom.
 Enough said.

 Soap characters rarely own pets.
-Some notable exceptions are Pookie, Nicole Walker’s dog on DOOL, Victor Newman’s string of dogs on Y&R, with most memorable being his sweet retriever called Zapato and his other dog, Segundo.
+Some notable exceptions are Pookie, Nicole Walker’s dog on Days of our Lives, Victor Newman’s string of dogs on Young and the Restless, with most memorable being his sweet retriever called Zapato and his other dog, Segundo.
 He also had a horse named Jupiter and Nikki Newman once fell off Starfire, her horse.
 Delia Abbott’s dog Dash is memorable because she was chasing him when she was hit by a car and horrifically did not survive.
 On General Hospital, Lucy Coe has had of all things a pet duck named Sigmund, a llama named Dutch, and one time Liam Spencer bought a kitten for Hope Forrester on Bold and the Beautiful.

 History is subject to change.
 The soaps air five days a week and span anywhere from 31 – 70 years.
 They go through scads of characters over the years.
 There’ll be sporadic discrepancies in character and storyline histories.
 Don’t feel too superior when you notice inconsistencies.
 You probably can’t write them better.

 There will be a time when you’ll rant that you’re done with your soap.
 You’ll be back.